If We May

-If We May is an album jazz standards by pianist Paul Bley recorded in 1993 and released on the SteepleChase label.
+If We May is an album of jazz standards by pianist Paul Bley recorded in 1993 and released on the SteepleChase label.

 Reception

 Allmusic awarded the album 4 stars, stating, "The music is quite accessible to straightahead fans even if Bley gives these warhorses some new twists, and he shows that he can swing with the best of them (not that anyone really doubted it)".